Japan Digital Nomad Visa: Requirements, Eligibility, and How to Apply

 • A dedicated connection is recommended.

-Consider booking pocket Wi-Fi for Japan remote work and travel to ensure stable internet access wherever you go.
+Consider booking pocket Wi-Fi for Japan remote work and travel to ensure stable internet access for the first days or emergencies.

 Arrive & Settle In Smoothly